timp/The_Clocktower/README.md

 and wife!

 Pippa's honey coloured hair trickled like a lake of caramel in the light breeze.
-Her eyes shoen just like a rare stone in the sunshine.
+Her eyes shone just like a rare stone in the sunshine.

 Everybody stopped and stared at the girl who John and Doriene had claimed was their foundling as she gazed up at the village's pride and glory.